Rob Donovan: Departure and returns

 On 16 June 2014, it was announced that Baylis would be leaving his role as Rob towards the end of year and won't be being killed off.
 He will be leaving at the same time as Carla's husband, Peter Barlow (Chris Gascoyne) so fans will be left wondering which man is punished for the murder of Tina McIntyre (Michelle Keegan) - the crime that Rob committed.
 Baylis spoke about his exit, "Chris and I are both leaving at the end of the year, around the same time.
 This is why we can't talk openly about it because it doesn't give anything away.
 It entices everyone a little bit more.
 We're trying to keep it as open as possible so it's fortunate that we are both moving on to pastures new."
 Talking about his departure from the soap, he said, "It is with a heavy heart that I move on, but it is an experience that I will treasure forever."

 In August 2015, it was revealed that Baylis would reprise the role of Rob later the same year, his return 'rumbled' the cobbles residents despite being in prison.
 In March 2017 filming began for a second return stint.
+In January 2025, it was revealed that Rob would be one of the characters set to return to the cobbles.